 A person who procrastinates will put off doing an activity until the last minute as a way of coping with the anxiety or negative feelings associated with that activity.
 Procrastination can occur in many areas of life including social activities (e.g., returning or making phone calls), work or school (e.g., finishing an assignment), health-related activities (e.g., making a doctors appointment or committing to a lifestyle change), and household or financial activities (e.g., filing taxes).
 The anxiety or negative feelings associated with the activity can be avoided in the short-term by making the decision not to do it at that time.
 However, putting it off can create more stress in the long term, since doing something at the last minute adds greater time pressure.
 In addition, many other negative emotions are commonly associated with procrastinating, such as guilt, remorse, or depression.
 Procrastinating also increases the likelihood that the activity will not get done in time, creating external consequences.
 For instance, someone who puts off completing an assignment at work to the point that he or she turns it in late risks the disapproval of his or her boss.
 Likewise, someone who files his or her taxes late must pay a penalty fee.
 These consequences may, in turn, produce more worry and stress.
 The long-term costs of procrastinating quite often outweigh the short-term benefit.
+But CBT for procrastination is very effective.

 How is procrastination treated?